 The Lakeland City Commission voted to increase the electric fuel charge for Lakeland Electric customers for the next fiscal quarter (July/August/September 2017).

 The last increase was in April, 2017.
 Fuel costs, particularly those of natural gas, have risen year-over-year resulting in a reduction of Lakeland Electric’s fuel reserve.
 With an increase of $1.00 for the fuel charge, we estimate having approximately $18 million in the reserve by the end of the fiscal year in September, $2 million below our target of $20 million.

-FMEA’s Associate Member Spotlight of the Month for April is Bank of America Merrill Lynch.
+FMEA’s Associate Member Spotlight of the Month for June is on Pike Corporation (www.pike.com).

 Pike is one of the largest providers of Energy Solutions in the United States.
 Their senior management team has more than 150 years combined experience in the electric industry.

 State regulators are poised to consider a proposal that would lead to Duke Energy Florida customers paying more for electricity this summer, primarily because of higher-than-expected costs of fuel for power plants.